VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 7/README.md

 There are two ways you can make the skybox working in your project.
 One is convert your model class (or any other drawing classes) into stand-alone shader architecture.
 This requires some advanced programming skills which deeply understand the modern OpenGL drawing pipelines

+The relative easy way to emerge skybox shader codes with your existing shader codes and also modify the skybox class.
+Here is some instructments for how to integrate skybox into your project.
+Of course, they will not solve every problem you are facing.
+However they will provide you a good starting point.

+### Step one: Modify Skybox class

 ## Look around camera

 In this section, you will learn how to Add a camera which can be controlled by key pressing to look around the scene.